joshuasamaniego/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

-1. In your own words, define closure (1-2 sentences).
+1. In your own words, define closure (1-2 sentences). ✅

-- Closure allows us to combine and nest functions together.
+- Closure allows us to combine and nest functions together, which allows the inner function's scope to reference an outer function's scope.
 Practially speaking, it's a way for us to make the computer 'remember' data, so that we can do something with that data lataaaaaa.

 2. Study the following code, then answer the questions below.